-If you’re looking to build a site and plan on hiring a web design and internet marketing agency, instead of doing it yourself, chances are you’re starting to hear a lot of technical terms: Content Management System (or CMS), hosting and servers, domain names, Search Engine Optimization (or SEO), and the list goes on.
+If you’re looking to build a website and plan on hiring a web design/internet marketing agency, chances are you’re starting to hear a lot of technical terms: Content Management System (or CMS), hosting and servers, domain names, Search Engine Optimization (or SEO), and the list goes on.
 It can be VERY confusing and overwhelming!
-Besides looking for a web designer or a local denver web design firm, you’ll need to decide what CMS you will be using.
+Besides looking for a web designer or a local Denver web design firm, you’ll need to decide what CMS you will be using.
 This decision can obviously be made along with your web developer, but you should also be informed on what CMS is being used.

 Content Management System As A WholeWordpress, Drupal or Joomla essentially fill all these roles, but handle them in slightly different ways.
-Because of how these points are handled on the backend of your site, people are typically drawn towards a particular CMS based on their skill sets.
-Many users who don’t have much or any web building experience will using something like Wordpress, Wix or Squarespace, which can offer a very user friendly, and have a ‘pretty’ backend, but they also generally have sloppier code, making it more difficult for search engines to index them.
-On the other hand, a CMS like Drupal while still being user friendly, offers a much more powerful backend, with very clean code.
+Because of how these elements are handled on the backend of your site, people are typically drawn towards a particular CMS based on their skill sets.
+Many users who don’t have much or any web building experience will using something like Wordpress, Wix or Squarespace, which can offer a very user friendly experience, and have a ‘pretty’ backend.
+Their downside is they also generally have sloppier code, making it more difficult for search engines to index them.
+On the other hand a CMS like Drupal, while still being user friendly, offers a much more powerful backend with very clean code.
 Since you yourself my never even touch this code, it may be easy to think ‘Why does it matter what my source code looks like?’.
 While it may not matter for you, it matters to search engines, like Google.
 The cleaner the code, the easier it is for Google to search through your site.

 Let’s take a look at why you may want to consider using Drupal as your CMS for your up coming web development project:

 Although you should never make a decision purely based on popularity, seeing that a CMS is widely used typically shows it has a strong basis: